 Many people awaited last Sunday’s Falcon 9 launch from Cape Canaveral of a highly classified US payload.
 The launch had been delayed for weeks, speculation as to the satellite’s purpose was rampant, and successfully delivering national security satellites to orbit is an important part of SpaceX’s business.

 The launch, however, remains shrouded in mystery.

 Shortly after the launch, Bloomberg reported that the satellite was lost, due to US Strategic Command saying they were not tracking any objects.
 The Wall Street Journal suggested that Congress was being briefed on a failure, and that it was due to a failure of the satellite to separate from the final stage, and so both were deorbited together.

-A Verge story notes that neither SpaceX (the launcher) nor Northrup Grumman (the contractor who built the satellite) declared that the mission was a success after launch.
+A Verge story notes that neither SpaceX (the launcher) nor Northrop Grumman (the contractor who built the satellite) declared that the mission was a success after launch.
 SpaceX’s president said that the Falcon 9 “did everything correctly” and that they did not have a failure that requires investigation.
-Northrup Grumman stated that it does not comment on classified missions.
-Northrup Grumman provided the equipment that connects the satellite to the final rocket stage and that is eventually meant to separate them.
+Northrop Grumman stated that it does not comment on classified missions.
+Northrop Grumman provided the equipment that connects the satellite to the final rocket stage and that is eventually meant to separate them.
 So SpaceX’s claim that nothing went wrong with its end could be still be consistent with an overall failed mission.

 What could the Zuma satellite be?